 Five Questions Women Should Ask Their Financial Advisors

-Before you trust your nest egg with any financial advisor, there’s a great deal to find out about them.
-We’ve developed these five questions that can provide you with some key information to help determine if an advisor is right for you.
+Before you trust your nest egg to any financial advisor, there’s a great deal to learn about them.
+You may find that you need to interview several advisors before you find the one that matches your situation.
+During these interviews, consider posing these five questions that can provide you with some key information about a potential advisor.

 1. In your opinion, what makes you a good financial advisor?

 You can learn a lot from this single question.
 The right advisor should highlight their education and certifications (such as CFP®).
-These are important factors, but don’t forget to pay close attention to their work experience.
-A good financial advisor will have a solid educational background and many years of valuable experience.
+Education is one important factor, but you should also pay close attention to work experience.
+You may find that the right financial advisor for you has a solid educational background and many years of valuable experience.

-In addition, a financial advisor should be working hard to get you a solid rate of return, but that shouldn’t be their only focus.
-Look for an advisor that takes a comprehensive look at your financial position and understands how to optimize your savings and expenses.
+With this question, you should also consider what defines success for a potential advisor.
+A financial advisor should work hard to get you a solid rate of return, but that shouldn’t be their only focus.
+Look for an advisor that takes a comprehensive view of your financial position and understands how to optimize your savings and expenses.

 Finally, as you well know, every person is unique, and the same goes for financial advisors.
-Look for advisors that can explain why they are different from their peers, and make sure those reasons are complementary to your situation.
+Look for advisors that can explain why they are different from their peers, and make sure those reasons complement your situation.